 '''

 regex_match( input, regex [, case] )

 '''

-Argument Description input (string) The string in which to search. regex (string) The regular expression with which to search. case (boolean) A boolean that specifies whether the match is case-sensitive.
+Argument Description input (string) The string to match. regex (string) The regular expression to match against. case (boolean) A boolean that specifies whether the match is case-sensitive.
 The match is case sensitive by default (true).